• Skip to primary navigation

 7. Bake for approximately 50mins depending on your oven.

-8. Allow to cool in baking pan.
+8. Allow to cool in a baking pan.

 I share loads of great recipes on the page.
 Our community group page is a fabulous place to ask questions and share images of recipes you have made!
 It helps inspire others to cook new and interesting dishes.

-If you would like more great Thermomix recipes, please follow the ThermoKitchen FB Page.
+If you want more Thermomix recipe ideas, please follow the ThermoKitchen FB Page.

 For more Thermomix recipe inspiration LETS CONNECT on;